Posted on 5/15/2019 in Accessibility

 Sometime around the middle of 2012, I started noticing a large increase in tweets about website accessibility lawsuits.
 This was a bit eye-opening for me from two perspectives: my web developer perspective and the legality of web accessibility.
-This is when I realized I should learn more about ADA standards and making websites accessible.
+This is when I realized I should learn more about ADA website guidelines and meeting proper levels of ADA website compliance.

 In 2012, accessibility lawsuits were certainly not as prevalent as they have been recently.
 Based on keyword data from the Courthouse News Service, in 2017, there were a total of 814 web accessibility lawsuits.
 In 2018, there were 2258, a 177% increase from 2017.
 Expectations for 2019 seem to be the same.

 Why the increase in lawsuits?

 While the answer to this is multifaceted, the two main causes are: 1) the absence of any web accessibility guidelines in the eyes of the law, and 2) recent court decisions that have expanded the reach of compliance to now include websites along with traditional "brick and mortars".
 This has increased the demand for accessible websites.

 Why Banks & Credit Unions?

 Banks and credit unions are part of an industry pattern of lawsuits that has developed over the years, so much so that the National Association of Federal Credit Unions (NAFCU) and the American Bankers Association (ABA) declared web accessibility lawsuits a top priority.
 What we have found at Wakefly is the bulk of our accessibility work has been credit union and bank industry related.

 What is ADA compliance?